Adams County specific answer

 - Pre-hearing conference for complex cases

-Processing times in Adams County Usually range 25-55 days from filing to final.
-Hearing.
+Processing times in Adams County typically range 25-55 days from filing to final hearing.
+The current filing fee is $235.00 (civil case filing).
+See the Colorado answer for state-wide context.

 Adams County Requirements